 Soft Tissue Surgery

 We perform many types of soft tissue surgeries at our clinic.
 Soft tissue surgeries are those that are not associated with bone.
 Probably the most common soft tissue surgery performed on pets is the removal of masses, or lumps.

 We also perform some surgeries on ears and eyes, with the most common being “cherry eye.”
 This is a common occurance in some breeds.

 - Leg fractures are the most common orthopedic problem presented at our clinic.
 There are a variety of ways to surgically treat fractures and your veterinarian will cover this thoroughly with you.
 If surgery is necessary, you may be referred to a specialist.

 - Another common surgical procedure that we provide is knee surgery, including medial patella luxation and anterior cruciate ligament tears, known as ACL surgery.
-We perform a number of these!
+We perform a number of both of these!

 - Other orthopedic concerns will be addressed individually.

 - In all cases, we will work with the specialist to whom you have been referred to provide optimum care for your pet.